-Evaluation Activities Generic Competences Evaluation Weighting Individual participation in class 5% Oral participation in workshops/debates GC 1: Analysis and synthesis abilities GC 8: Critical appraisal skills GC 12: Ability to apply theoretical knowledge into practice 15% Essay GC 1: Analysis and synthesis abilities GC 3: Ability to manage information GC 8: Critical appraisal skills GC 11: Concern for quality 20% Final take-home exam GC 1: Analysis and synthesis abilities GC 3: Ability to manage information GC 8: Critical appraisal skills GC 10: Ability to develop autonomous learning skills GC 11: Concern for quality GC 12: Ability to apply theoretical knowledge into practice 50% Attendance 10%
+Evaluation Activities Generic Competences Evaluation Weighting Individual participation in class 5% Case study GC 1: Analysis and synthesis abilities GC 3: Ability to manage information GC 8: Critical appraisal skills GC 11: Concern for quality GC 12: Ability to apply theoretical knowledge into practice 35% Final exam GC 1: Analysis and synthesis abilities GC 3: Ability to manage information GC 8: Critical appraisal skills GC 10: Ability to develop autonomous learning skills GC 11: Concern for quality GC 12: Ability to apply theoretical knowledge into practice 50% Attendance 10%

-The final exam will consist of two parts, elaborating on an essay question and solving a practical case related to the contents of the course.
-It will follow the format of a take-home exam (applicable rules and indications will be provided in class) and represents 50%

-- of the final grade of the course.
-Students are required to pass the exam in order to be entitled to take the grades obtained in the other evaluation activities into consideration. - ❖ Oral participation in the workshops and debates that will take place during the course and the drafting of a written essay on the legal implications of an EU-topical issue proposed by the professor represent 15% and 20%, respectively, of the final grade of the course. - ❖ The active and substantial participation of each student during every session of the course represents 5% of the final grade.
+- The final exam will consist of two parts, elaborating on an essay question and solving a practical case related to the contents of the course.
+It will take place on class and represents 50% of the final grade of the course.
+Students are required to pass the exam in order to be entitled to take the grades obtained in the other evaluation activities into consideration. - ❖ Students are required to prepare a case study exercise (35% of the final mark). - ❖ The active and substantial participation of each student during every session of the course represents 5% of the final grade.